 The sacrificial liner is then drawn straight down to a rewind with the scrap/slug on it.
 The web continues, away from the sacrificial liner, and the process continues.

-This is an excellent option when scrap size is extremely small or there is no other slug removal options available.
+This is an excellent option when scrap size is extremely small or there are no other slug removal options available.

 Pros